wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 #### 6) Smart Offer Skip

 The Smart Skip feature prevents the WooCommerce upsell funnel from triggering if the customer has already purchased the product shown in the offer.

+#### 7) Full Screen Popup

+With the One Click Upsell functionality, you can create full-screen popups to display offers during your customer's purchase journey.